biometrixtech/plans/documentation/mobility_api.md

 <!-- TODO - paul: title and language -->
 ### Complete Responsive Recovery Activity

-The Complete Responsive Recovery endpoint can be called to mark that the athlete has completed a specific activity recommended as part of Responsive Recovery.
+The Complete Responsive Recovery endpoint can be called to indicate that the athlete has completed a specific activity recommended as part of Responsive Recovery.

 ##### Query String